 When it’s time to repair, replace, maintain, or upgrade things in your home, your costs will be hard to predict.
 In general, you’ll likely find that your expenses will be higher than you expected and repairs may take longer than anticipated.
 There are a few ways to keep costs under control, however.

 - Always work with trusted contractors.
-Get recommendations from your neighbors and friends, even asking area residents on Nextdoor before hiring a handyman or repair company.
+Get recommendations from your neighbors and friends, or ask the top-rated Realtors on We Know Boise before hiring a handyman or repair company.

 - Get several bids before you choose a company or individual to work with.
 The bidding process can be lengthy and take some extra work on your part, but you’ll be able to assess the market value of your repair or upgrade before making a decision.